 Manuscripts are assumed not to be published previously in print or electronic version and are not under consideration by another publication.
 Copies of related or possibly duplicated materials (including those containing significantly similar content or using same data) that have been published previously or are under consideration for another publication must be provided at the time of online submission.

+Environmental Health Engineering and Management Journal is a member of the Committee on Publication Ethics (COPE) and follows all its rules (Link).
 For more information on ethical issues, please read the following COPE’s guidelines that might be helpful for authors as well as editors: